- On Demand Contact

 Many of us are losing the ability to interact meaningfully with others, face to face, because we opt for on-demand rather than physical contact, relying on technology to mediate our communication.
 Bombarded with junk mail, email, spam, direct marketing, advertising, texts, and premiums, we may ignore the written and spoken word out of distrust or cynicism, because we have become desensitized to language.
 The visual world also has diminished with a flatness associated with screens.
 Mostly, technology has altered our perception of time and occasion.

 Test the above assertion.
 During the course of a week, analyze the impact of technology in your electronic exchanges at home or at school/work.
-Note the following in a detailed journal or even create an online blog to critically evaluate the exercises and assertions of this book:
+Note the following in a detailed journal or even create an online blog to critically evaluate the exercises:

-- How were you contacted: Via social network, microblog, blog, email, text?
+1. How were you contacted: via social network, microblog, blog, email, text?

 - Was contact untimely rather than opportune?
-Be sure to catalogue interruptions at school/work and disruptions at home.
+Be sure to catalogue interruptions at school/work, in the car, and disruptions at home.
 Jot down the medium used to make contact, along with the time of and the reason for the contact.

 - Was timely for the medium, given the reason for contact.

 - Was untimely for the medium, given the reason for contact.

 - Could have been conveyed at a more propitious moment.